|Title:||Statement local namespaces (aka "given" clause)|

 - Reference Implementation

 This PEP proposes the addition of an optional given clause to several Python statements that do not currently have an associated code suite.
 This clause will create a statement local namespace for additional names that are accessible in the associated statement, but do not become part of the containing namespace.
-To permit a sane implementation strategy, forward references to names from the given clause will need to be marked explicitly.

 The primary motivation is to enable a more declarative style of programming, where the operation to be performed is presented to the reader first, and the details of the necessary subcalculations are presented in the following indented suite.
 As a key example, this would elevate ordinary assignment statements to be on par with class and def statements where the name of the item to be defined is presented to the reader in advance of the details of how the value of that item is calculated.
 It also allows named functions to be used in a "multi-line lambda" fashion, where the name is used solely as a placeholder in the current expression and then defined in the following suite.